 In some schools of thought, these two descriptions are mutually exclusive.
 A person is either farming or they are running a community garden.
-But at Emerald Street Community Farm, we have stumbled into the concept of what we call a Workers’ CSA (Community Supported Agriculture) that we think is an answer as to how food can be grown for the community and by the community.
+But at Emerald Street Community Farm, we have stumbled into the concept of what we call a Workers’ CSA (Community Supported Agriculture) that we think is an answer about how food can be grown for the community and by the community.

 We also have volunteers who entertain the 10-15 kids who show up every Monday by conducting cooking lessons and what we call “craftivity” hour where kids make everything from animal masks to pinwheels.

 Although we have used community association donations to rebuild the compost system, our community garden water system and have written a grant for a new horticulture inspired fence, those 10-15 people who show up every Monday really make it work.
 And Elisa and I benefit too.
 We have a farm right outside of our house where we can pick fresh veggies for dinner every night.
-I also released a collection of essays last November called Kensington Homestead , which was inspired by and made possible by all of the great and crazy stories inspired by life on Emerald Street.
+I also released essays last November called Kensington Homestead , which inspired by and made possible by all the great and crazy stories inspired by life on Emerald Street.

 The local urban agriculture community also benefits from the model that we produced.
 As I said, one of the largest questions facing urban farmers is how to sustain the operation.
 By finding a way to rely on people to help really fills that gap.
 And for community gardeners, one of the biggest questions they face is what to do in August when the most amount of food and weeds are grown while most gardeners are on vacation and their plots, of which they are solely responsible for, sometimes become a tangled mess of weed-vines and rotting food.
 This doesn’t happen in every garden, but in enough gardens to inspire gardeners—both old-timers and newbies—to give a certain reverence when they tour our garden in August and it doesn’t just look good, but is producing food for the dozen or so people who have come by the farm to get food.